Best Serger Sewing Machines for Beginners and Pros!

 - Removable trim trap collects all of the bits that were sliced off the material, keeping your workspace tidy and clean.

 - Free online and technical support at any time of day and night.

+This model is most likely the best serger machine for beginners, and even though it has a ton of useful features as you will read in our detailed Brother 1034d review and you can get for less than two hundred dollars.
 Together with the machine itself, you’ll get some complimentary accessory in the box as well.
 Instructional manual and DVD, two snap on presser feet, a soft cover, four mini spools of serger threads and some needles is what you’ll get.

 There’s s couple of drawbacks worth mentioning here and we’ll start with the most important one which is the thread cutter.
 There is no thread cutter on this machine which means you’ll have to cut the thread by yourself.
 Some people state that it exists but you still need to use a pair of scissors to break the thread and that’s basically the same as if it didn’t have it at all.
 Threading it a little tricky at first, despite the color coded instructions.

 Upgrade pick – Janome 8002D Serger